Svetlana

 Meaning

 Literal translation is 'light' or 'holy light'.
-In the Australian English context, it often connotes brightness, clarity, or purity, and is associated with luminous or spiritual qualities.
+In Australian English contexts, it evocatively connotes brightness, hope, and clarity, often associated with positive illumination or enlightenment.

 Pronunciation